 In general, there is still very little risk that your Mac will be damaged in by viruses and such…but if you install some bad application, it could happen.
 You don’t need anti-virus software on Mac OS X. You just need to be careful.

 If you have any questions about this threat on your computer, we are available to connect to your Mac and assist you remotely.
-Contact us at 763-355-5243.
+Contact us here and we can take care of your computer for you.